 The bill explicitly requires the State to reduce statewide GHG emissions by 60% from 2006 levels by 2031, a near term target unmatched by any other state.”

-The first direct contact that many businesses with have with this new law, beyond increasing electricity and natural gas rates, will be that commercial, including multifamily, building owners must report GHG emissions to the State annually beginning in 2025.
+The first direct contact that many businesses will have with this new law, beyond increasing electricity and natural gas rates, will be the new concept of Building Energy Performance Standards, which will initially require that commercial, including multifamily, building owners must report GHG emissions to the State annually beginning in 2025.
 That is a big deal because most businesses have never calculated and do not know how to calculate their GHG emissions.

-That is, the law provides that buildings, commercial or multifamily with a gross floor area of 35,000 square feet or more, except elementary and secondary school buildings, must achieve a 20% reduction in net GHG emissions before January 1, 2030, a 40% GHG reduction before January 1, 2035 and be net zero before January 1, 2040.
+That is, the law provides that buildings, commercial or multifamily with a gross floor area of 35,000 square feet or more, except elementary and secondary school buildings, certain historic buildings, and certain manufacturing buildings, must achieve a 20% reduction in net direct GHG emissions (.. an undefined term that will have to be made clear in regulations) before January 1, 2030, a 40% GHG reduction before January 1, 2035, and be net-zero before January 1, 2040.
 From the new law,

-The bill’s principal sponsor clarified that it is 2024 GHG emissions that will be first reported to the state in 2025.
+The bill’s principal sponsor clarified that it is 2024 GHG emissions that will be first reported to the state on January 1, 2025.

-Hugely important, this GHG disclosure requirement must be viewed in context including that on March 21, the U.S. Securities and Exchange Commission issued a proposed new rule to mandate Scope 1, 2, and 3 GHG emissions disclosures by public companies and the many other businesses in their supply chains.
-That disclosure is far deeper that the new Maryland law that arguably tracks Scope 1 only, but Maryland’s mandate is immensely broader compelling most businesses to contribute to the cause of protecting the environment.
+Hugely important, the GHG disclosure requirement must be viewed in context including that on March 21, the U.S. Securities and Exchange Commission issued a proposed new rule to mandate Scope 1, 2, and 3 GHG emissions disclosures by public companies and the many other businesses in their supply chains.
+That disclosure is apparently far deeper than the new Maryland law that arguably tracks Scope 1 only (.. but as noted above will require regulations defining “net direct”), but Maryland’s mandate is immensely broader compelling most businesses to contribute to the cause of protecting the environment.

 One knock on the bill is that it unduly burdens privately owned real estate with GHG emission reductions, ignoring other sectors, when for example cumulatively real estate in Maryland is responsible for about 18% of GHG and transportation is responsible for 40%, but transportation is barely mentioned in the more than 100 pages?
 Moreover, even with respect to real estate, the government has largely excepted itself when public schools, the largest public building type are exempt from these laws.

-Significantly, what is not in the bill was a requirement that all newly constructed buildings be electric only, which was amended out, but will no doubt be back after 15 month study and drafting of an all-electric building code.
+Significantly, what is not in the bill was a requirement that all newly constructed buildings be electric only, which was amended out, but will no doubt be back after a 15 month study and drafting of an all-electric building code.
+But be aware that depending upon how that provision is implemented there are very real U.S. Constitutional concerns of federal preemption by the 2005 Energy Policy and Conservation Act which expressly preempts State and local regulations concerning energy conservation and specifically will not allow banning natural gas in buildings even when characterized as decarbonization.

 Also amended out of the bill and of great import was verbiage granting permission to local governments to exceed state law in requiring emission reductions from buildings.
-Montgomery County is currently considering such an ordinance that as a result of that amendment is all but certainly preempted by this new state law.
+Montgomery County and Howard County are currently considering such an ordinance, apparently all-electric building code enactments, that as a result of that amendment is all but certainly preempted by this new state law.

 Of course, the bill does not provide a mechanism to pay for the vast majority of this.
 There is an increased state contribution to local public school construction for net zero schools, and a smattering of grant and aide pots of money that are all very modest in size and will only exist in years to come.
 For example, in uncodified language, the bill provides, in fiscal 2024 through 2026, the (next) Governor is to include in the annual budget bill an appropriation of $5 Million to provide grants under a new program, the purpose of which is to reduce GHG emissions from multifamily residential buildings (i.e., but $5 Million could be the cost of retrofitting one existing large multifamily building).